plandes/util/doc/config.md

 * A string starting with `object:` an object specified by class name (see the [Configuration Factory] and [Instance Parameters](#instance-parameters) sections).
+* A string starting with `class:` a class/type specified by a class name.
 * Anything else as a string.